softwaresaved/build_and_test_examples/travis/Languages.md

 ```
 script:
-  - nosetests -v --with-coverage
+  - py.test -v --cov=maths
 ```

-We use nosetests `-v` and `--with-coverage` flags to print out information about the tests being run and a code coverage report.
+We use `py.test`'s `-v` and `--cove` flags to print out information about the tests being run and a code coverage report for the `maths` module.

 Example `.travis.yml` files
 ---------------------------